Need help? Call 1-800-CERT-LAB

 Bisoctrizole, or Tinosorb M, brings its own advantages.
 It’s a particulate filter that’s both organic and inorganic in nature.
 Water-dispersible and photostable, it provides excellent coverage and often appears alongside Bemotrizinol in international products.

-We recommend manufacturers begin research and development now for a few reasons:
+We recommend manufacturers begin research and development immediately:

 • Formulation development can take 6–12 months.